Jandini/JandaBox/README.md

 * `--async` Create asynchronous code.
 Default value is `false`.

-* `--single` PPublish as single file, self contained, win-x64 console application.
+* `--single` Publish as single file, self contained, win-x64 console application.

 * `--gitVersion` Add semantic versioning with GitVersion.
 The code created with `--git` parameter can be only build from initialized git repository.